How Will Codling Wind Park be Constructed Offshore?

-Another phase of engagement and consultation will take place in the summer, during which further updates will be shared as the development of the project progresses.
-A third phase will take place later in the year, prior to the submission of our planning application.
+Another phase of engagement and consultation will take place in early 2023, during which further updates will be shared as the development of the project progresses.
+A third phase will take place later in 2023, prior to the submission of our planning application.

 How Will Codling Wind Park be Constructed Onshore?

 The key onshore infrastructure and construction activities for Codling Wind Park will include:

 Electrical Grid Infrastructure